juanwall/infinity/README.md

 # Infinity ♾️

-> Keep track of your significant other's spending requests with AI-estimated prices.
+> Keep track of your significant other's endless personal spending requests with AI-estimated prices.

 ## What is this?